-Man charged for pointing gun, using gay slurs in video that went viral
+Man charged for pointing gun, using gay slurs

 A Detroit man was charged on Sunday after he was accused of hurling gay slurs and pointing a gun at another man, then posting a video of the incident on social media.

 Stephen Drake Edwards, 20, who turned himself into police Saturday after posting an apology on Periscope, was charged by the Wayne County Prosecutor’s Office with felonious assault, carrying a concealed weapon in a motor vehicle, and felony firearm.

 Edwards was driving his car around 3 p.m.
 Tuesday on the 22000 block of Lyndon and yelling threatening and derogatory remarks while pointing a weapon at a 23-year-old man as he walked down the street, prosecutors said.

 “The remarks made by Edwards were derogatory statements referring to the victim's sexual orientation.
 The victim was able to get away from Edwards,” the Prosecutor’s Office said in a statement.